 Angio-Seal pain and discomfort

-The initial pain wasn’t horrible, but it was a strong, dull ache.
-For at least the first five days I walked very, very slow, as the doctors advised.
+When I walked, I walked very, very slow, as the doctors advised.
+I didn’t wear slippers because (a) it doesn’t feel comfortable to reach down and touch your toes, and (b) I don’t want to trip or slip with my slippers on.
 During this time I never tried to sit in a chair, and I could only sleep on my back or on my left side.

 After those first five days I was able to walk a little more — or maybe I should say that I pushed myself to walk a little more, in part because I needed groceries.
 When I went to the grocery store I moved very slow, and wore sweatpants (so that the blue jeans that I normally wear wouldn’t rub against my leg/groin).